Do you have a car in Michigan, but no title? You might be able to get a title in your name by getting a bonded title.

 A Michigan Bonded Title (also known as a Michigan Certificate of Title Surety, Michigan Lost Title Bond, or Michigan Defective Title Bond) is a document that proves you own your vehicle.

-A bonded title is just like a regular title but it is marked "bonded".
-Maybe you have heard of a vehicle title brand.
-A bonded title is simply a title with a "bonded" brand.
-It implies the title has a surety bond attached to it.
+A bonded title is just like a regular title, except the DMV keeps the bond associated with the title on record.
+A bonded title is simply a title with a surety bond attached to it.

 Why You Need To Purchase a Surety Bond

-The purpose of a Michigan Bonded Title is to protect any previous owners of the vehicle and the state of Florida.
+The purpose of a Michigan Bonded Title is to protect any previous owners of the vehicle and the state of Michigan.